Duncan-Brain/firstmate/README.md

 | DOCKER_HUB_TOKEN | `<docker-hub-api-token>` |

 #### Step 3: Edit the repo name in project files
-There are several mentions of 'template-xxxx' in the files and folders `k8s`, `dev-k8s`, `deploy.sh`, `dev-deploy.sh`, `.github/workflows` and also in the `firstmate-resources/k8s` and `firstmate-resources/.github/workflows`.
+i) There are several mentions of 'template-xxxx' in the files and folders `k8s`, `dev-k8s`, `deploy.sh`, `dev-deploy.sh`, `.github/workflows` and also in the `firstmate-resources/k8s` and `firstmate-resources/.github/workflows`.
 Replace all instances including file names with the name you chose for your Github repo.

+ii) In `.github/workflows` and `firstmate-resources/.github/workflows` replace all instances of 'my-github-name' with your Github base folder/username.
+And all instances of 'my-firstmate-repo' with the name you chose during the 'Getting Started' setup.

 #### Step 4: Replace dummy variables in Kubernetes Project Files and Firstmate Controller resources
 Two sets of Kubernetes resources are available in the template project.
 One with testing and deployment resources for dev.example.ca, the other for production without testing.
 One set is available in the Firstmate resources